vishnu1100/Youtube-Rumble-View-Bot/README.md

 3. Seamless YouTube and Rumble Integration 🌐

 At YouTube&Rumble Watch Bot, we strive to seamlessly integrate with the YouTube and Rumble platforms, optimizing your experience and boosting your performance.
-Our program is designed to seamlessly align with YouTube's features and functionalities, ensuring a smooth and harmonious workflow.
-From bypassing unnecessary pages to intelligently navigating YouTube and Rumble's ecosystems, our bot seamlessly integrates into your YouTube and Rumble strategy.
+Our program is designed to seamlessly align with YouTube's and Rumble's features and functionalities, ensuring a smooth and harmonious workflow.
+From bypassing unnecessary pages to intelligently navigating YouTube's and Rumble's ecosystems, our bot seamlessly integrates into your YouTube and Rumble strategy.
 With the YouTube&Rumble Watch Bot as your ally, you can effortlessly leverage the platform's capabilities, enhance your metrics, and elevate your online presence.
 Embrace a hassle-free and streamlined YouTube&Rumble journey with the YouTube&Rumble Watch Bot.

 ## Requirements 📋

 To harness the full power of the YouTube&Rumble Watch Bot, ensure that your system meets the following requirements:

-- NodeJS S 18.16.10 and above
 - A connection speed of at least 2 megabits per minute per worker
-- Adequate proxies to enhance your view count (if desired)
+- Adequate proxies
 - A decent computer with reliable hardware to handle the workload

 ## Key Features 🌟